Seoul · Operators

 The US subsidiary launched in the past five years.
 The team in Seoul has scale, the product is in production, the certifications are issued.
 US revenue is below what the team's capability would predict.
 Outbound runs and produces meetings.
 Meetings produce evaluations.
 Evaluations stall at procurement.
 The internal hypothesis becomes that the US sales motion needs more outbound volume, a bigger US team, or a different US sales VP.
 The data says otherwise.

-American procurement readers filter on three things at the gate: a US category they can place, a US peer set they recognise, and a US-procurement-grade risk architecture they can sign off on.
+American procurement buyers filter on three things at the gate: a US category they can place, a US peer set they recognise, and a US-procurement-grade risk answers they can sign off on.
 Korean commercial culture builds confidence through capability depth, certification weight, and chaebol-supply-chain provenance.
 Both registers are coherent.
-They do not translate to the US procurement reader.
+They do not translate to the US procurement buyer.
 The work is to give the US VP a frame that produces procurement decisions before the team is scaled, not after.

 The Korean capability is real.
 The chaebol context that anchors it at home does not anchor it in US procurement.
 The US peer set has to be the anchor instead.
 House view on Seoul operator entry into the US